Web Analytics

 Google Forms

-Ideal for MVP feedback, internal team surveys, and simple data collection tasks.
+Best for: MVP feedback, internal team surveys, simple research.

 Typeform Free Plan